nadeemsaid/datacurve-takehome/README.md

-# Nadeem's Code Execution Website
+# Nadeem Code Execution Website

 This project is a web-based code execution environment where users can write and run Python 3 code.
 It features a frontend built with React, TypeScript, and Tailwind CSS, and a backend powered by FastAPI.
 The executed code is stored in an SQLite database.